icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [Prodmodel](https://github.com/prodmodel/prodmodel) - Build tool for data science pipelines.
 * [the-elements-of-statistical-learning](https://github.com/maitbayev/the-elements-of-statistical-learning) - This repository contains Jupyter notebooks implementing the algorithms found in the book and summary of the textbook.
 * [Hyperparameter-Optimization-of-Machine-Learning-Algorithms](https://github.com/LiYangHart/Hyperparameter-Optimization-of-Machine-Learning-Algorithms) - Code for hyperparameter tuning/optimization of machine learning and deep learning algorithms.
+* [Heart_Disease-Prediction](https://github.com/ShivamChoudhary17/Heart_Disease) - Given clinical parameters about a patient, can we predict whether or not they have heart disease?
+* [Flight Fare Prediction](https://github.com/ShivamChoudhary17/Flight_Fare_Prediction) - This basically to gauge the understanding of Machine Learning Workflow and Regression technique in specific.

 <a name="python-neural-networks"></a>
 #### Neural Networks